kriszyp/lmdb-js/README.md

 This will retrieve the value at the specified key.
 The `key` must be a JS value/primitive as described above, and the return value will be the stored data (dependent on the encoding), or `undefined` if the entry does not exist.

 ### `store.getEntry(key): any`
 This will retrieve the the entry at the specified key.
-The `key` must be a JS value/primitive as described above, and the return value will be the stored data (dependent on the encoding), or `undefined` if the entry does not exist.
-An entry is object with a `value` property for the value in the database, and a `version` property for the version number of the entry in the database (if `useVersions` is enabled for the database).
+The `key` must be a JS value/primitive as described above, and the return value will be the stored entry, or `undefined` if the entry does not exist.
+An entry is object with a `value` property for the value in the database (as returned by `store.get`), and a `version` property for the version number of the entry in the database (if `useVersions` is enabled for the database).

 ### `store.put(key, value, version?: number, ifVersion?: number): Promise<boolean>`
 This will store the provided value/data at the specified key.
 If the database is using versioning (see options below), the `version` parameter will be used to set the version number of the entry.
 If the `ifVersion` parameter is set, the put will only occur if the existing entry at the provided key has the version specified by `ifVersion` at the instance the commit occurs (LMDB commits are atomic by default).
 If the `ifVersion` parameter is not set, the put will occur regardless of the previous value.